rtulke/flocate/README.md

-# Plocate Forensics Extensions
+# Flocate Forensics Extensions

 [Deutsch](README_de.md)

 ## Overview

-This tree extends [plocate](https://plocate.sesse.net/) with forensic instrumentation.
+This tree extends [flocate](https://flocate.sesse.net/) with forensic instrumentation.
+Flocate is derived from the original [plocate](https://github.com/plocate/plocate) project; the core ideas and much of the implementation remain thanks to that upstream.
 In addition to the original fast locate(1) implementation, `updatedb` can now capture per-file metadata (mode, ownership, timestamps, size and optional hashes) and persist per-run history logs.
-The companion tool `plocate-showdiff` lets you replay that history, diff two databases, or compare a database against a live filesystem tree.
+The companion tool `flocate-showdiff` lets you replay that history, diff two databases, or compare a database against a live filesystem tree.

 ## Key Features